-The PhD research conducted by Eldris Con Aguilar, studies from a pedagogical perspective the present situation of teaching indigenous history and heritage in today’s Caribbean society.
-She explores teachers’ beliefs and knowledge about this topic from an ethnographic approach: fieldworks, interviews and surveys with teachers and stakeholders have been conducted for her research.
+The PhD research conducted by Eldris Con Aguilar, studies from a pedagogical perspective the present situation of teaching indigenous heritage in today’s Caribbean society.
+She explores teachers’ knowledge about this topic from an ethnographic approach: fieldwork, interviews and surveys with teachers and stakeholders have been conducted for her research.

-To understand the realities of Caribbean countries in the matter of cultural heritage, Eldris explores educational policies and programs and the role that formal and informal educational initiatives have in raising awareness of the history and indigenous heritage in the main areas in which her study is conducted Dominican Republic, Dominica and Saint Kitts.
+To understand the realities of Caribbean countries in the matter of cultural heritage, Eldris explores educational policies and the role that formal and informal educational initiatives have in raising awareness of the indigenous heritage in the main areas in which her study is conducted Dominican Republic, Dominica and Saint Kitts.

 Her research includes partnerships with local institutions and members of the community and their contributions have been of great value for this study.
 Research in education can contribute in sharing knowledge with the school community and stakeholders about teaching & learning contents, practices and policies.
 This study will inform and provide insight into the present situation of indigenous history and heritage in both formal and informal educational settings.

-Eldris Con Aguilar holds a Bachelor degree with Cum Laude Honours in Education (History and Geography) from Universidad Católica Andrés Bello, Venezuela (2011) and a Master of Arts degree in Latin American Studies; with a specialization in modern history from Leiden University (2012).
+Eldris Con Aguilar holds a Bachelor degree with Cum Laude Honours in Education (Social Studies: History and Geography) from Universidad Católica Andrés Bello, Venezuela (2011) and a Master of Arts degree in Latin American Studies; with a specialisation in modern history from Leiden University (2012).
 As extracurricular activities during her undergraduate studies in Venezuela she was an instructor in theatre workshops for primary schools as member of the university’s theatre group.
-Her research interests are educational programmes, public policies, community participation, cultural identity and archaeological heritage.
+Her research interests are teacher education, public policies, community participation, heritage and cultural identity.